Behind the delectable world of chocolate, six million people worldwide rely on cocoa farming for a living.

 Fairtrade has breathed a new lease of life into entire cocoa farming communities.

-1. Green & black’s chocolate bar was the first Fairtrade product in the uk
+1. Green & Black’s chocolate bar was the first Fairtrade product in the UK

 Based on a traditional cocoa-spiced Mayan drink, it set the trend for single-origin chocolate whilst achieving a great write-up from foodies, including the celebrity chef Hugh Fearnley-Whittingstall.

-Most cocoa farmers have never tasted chocolate, but farmers from a Fairtrade-certified cooperative in Ghana own 44% of the Divine chocolate company.
+Most cocoa farmers have never tasted chocolate, but farmers from a Fairtrade certified co-operative in Ghana own 44% of the Divine chocolate company.

 3. Cocoa can only grow well in very specific conditions

 The ideal climate for growing cocoa is hot, rainy, and tropical, with lush vegetation to provide shade for the cocoa trees.

 4. It takes around 5 years for cocoa trees to yield pods

 With proper care, cocoa trees begin to yield pods at peak production levels by the fifth year and they can continue at this level for 10 years.

-5. Most cocoa farmers earn less than $1 a day
+5. Most cocoa farmers earn less than $2 a day

 6. The average age of a cocoa farmer is over 50